Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Bulky handling and more involved setup
+• Heavy handling and a more involved setup than most sofa beds

 Pros & Cons